DominikN/docs_new/docs/tutorials/ros-projects/security-guard-robot.md

 3. CNN we will be using darknet ros (install this in ~/ros_workspace/src) [darknet install](https://github.com/leggedrobotics/darknet_ros)

 To make it download you have to follow this instruction:
-1. Setup your ssh key follow this instruction to do so - [setup ssh key](https://confluence.atlassian.com/bitbucket/set-up-an-ssh-key-728138079.html)
+1. Setup your ssh key follow this instruction to do, so - [setup ssh key](https://confluence.atlassian.com/bitbucket/set-up-an-ssh-key-728138079.html)
 2. `$ git clone --recursive git@github.com:leggedrobotics/darknet_ros.git`
 2. `$ cd ../`
 3. `$ catkin_make -DCMAKE_BUILD_TYPE=Release`